Suggested Pre-Referral Evaluation and Management Guidelines

 Referral is indicated if:

-patient has perianal pain and/or palpable induration consistent with an abscess.
+Patient has perianal pain and/or palpable induration consistent with an abscess.
 Patients with an acute abscess should be evaluated and treated in the emergency department prior to being referred to clinic.
-If the abscess spontaneously ruptures and drains, referral should still be made as the cavity may not be completely drained.
-50% of such patients will go on to develop a fistula.
+If the abscess spontaneously ruptures and drains, referral may still be considered if the cavity is not be completely drained.
+35% of such patients will go on to develop a fistula.

 Suggested Additional Test/Management Prior to Specialty Visit